ericlyon/FFTease3.0-MaxMSP/README.md

 - xsyn~ a cross synthesis with compression object

-**Compilation and Installation**
+**Compilation**

-Instruction for compiling FFTease for Max are provided in the <A HREF = "https://github.com/ericlyon/FFTease3.0-MaxMSP/blob/master/BUILDME.md">BUILDME</A> document included here.
+Instructions for compiling FFTease for Max are provided in the <A HREF = "https://github.com/ericlyon/FFTease3.0-MaxMSP/blob/master/BUILDME.md">BUILDME</A> document included here.

 **Performance Considerations**